 Most germs in hospitals can be spread by unclean hands.
 Each time a person touches an object or another person, germs go along for the ride.
 An infection could prolong you or your loved one's hospital stay.

 Infection control precautions

-- Needing to wear gloves, gowns, mask or protective eyewear.
+- Needing to wear gloves, gown, mask or protective eyewear.
 If so, you and your visitors can ask a staff member for assistance.

-- You may be asked to stay in your room or bed space.
+- Being asked to stay in your room or bed space.

-- Clean your hands frequently, especially when leaving your room, before eating and after using the washroom.
+- Cleaning your hands frequently, especially when leaving your room, before eating and after using the washroom.